VeoScript/veoport/README.md

 ## VEOSCRIPT PORTAL
 This is my official blog page and portfolio, where you can also share your thoughts and create your own blog post.
-This project is using Next JS as front-end and back-end by Prisma and PostgreSQL.
+This project is using Next JS as front-end and back-end by Prisma, MySQL and PlanetScale.

 ## Website Features
 - Create blog post such as articles or other discussion